webqit/webflo/README.md

 </details>
 </details>

 However, workflows may be designed with *wildcard* steps using a hyphen `-` as step name.
-At runtime, a wildcard step matches any URL segment at its level in the layout!
+At runtime, a wildcard step matches any URL segment at the given level in the layout!
 A `this.stepname` property could be used to see which URL segment has been matched.

 ```js
 /**